ObjectMatrix/esp8266/bulb/README.md

 ## Do not forget
-Select required Serial Port when swich between board
+Select required Serial Port when switching between boards